mini-pcs/mini-pcs.github.io/_posts/2024-01-03-MeLE Fanless Mini PC Quieter3Q.md

 image: assets/images/MeLE.png
 ---

-## Imagine wielding the might of Windows 11 Pro in something as small as a smartphone.
+Imagine wielding the might of Windows 11 Pro in something as small as a smartphone.
 Yes, this tiny device sports the latest Windows version and an upgraded processor, just like having a full-blown computer in the palm of your hand! 🌟

-## MeLE Quieter3Q Specifications
+## MeLE Quieter3Q Mini PC Full Specifications – Compact, Fanless, and Powerful for Daily Tasks

 | Feature            | Mealy Quieter 3Q       |
 |------------------- |----------------------- |